scottmcallister/scottmcallister.github.io/_posts/2016-08-24-rails-caching.markdown

 by heading to `/comments/new` and setting the post value to 1.

 As you can see, the second comment isn't shown.
 If we restart the app to clear the cache the second post should be displayed.
-To implement Russian doll caching for our comments, the first step is to cache the inner comment fragments:
+To implement proper caching for our comments, the first step is to cache the inner comment fragments:

 <div class="code-description">